Conceptionists: Origins

-The order was founded in 1484 in Toledo, Spain, by Saint Beatrice of Silva, a noblewoman of Portugal and sister of the Franciscan friar, Blessed Amadeus.
+The order was founded in 1484 in Toledo, Spain, by Beatrice of Silva, a noblewoman of Portugal and sister of the Franciscan friar, Blessed Amadeus.
 On the marriage of Princess Isabel of Portugal with King John II of Castile, Beatrice had accompanied the future Queen, her cousin, to the court of her new husband.
 After the marriage, however, her great beauty aroused the jealousy of the queen, for which she was imprisoned.
 During that time of incarceration, Beatrice experienced an apparition of the Blessed Virgin Mary, telling her that she wanted Beatrice to found a new Order in her honor.

 Beatrice escaped with difficulty and took refuge in the Dominican convent at Toledo.
 There, for thirty-seven years, she led a life of holiness, however without becoming a member of that order.
 In 1484, Beatrice, with some companions, took possession of a convent in Toledo set apart for them by Isabella I of Castile.